 Because the minimum length of a payload is 46 bytes, if the payload is less than that then padding is added.

 The Ethernet FCS is a cyclic redundancy check which allows the recipient to check whether the data has been corrupted.

 Ethernet frames include a source and a destination Media Access Control (MAC) address.
 Generally, each interface on a network will have a MAC address – whether it’s a port on a switch, a network interface card (NIC) in a computer or a WiFi chip in a phone.
 There are also special addresses for sending frames to multiple recipients.

 All MAC addresses are 48 bits (6 bytes) long and are typically represented using hexadecimal (hex) notation.
 If the first bit of the destination address is 0, the address is a unicast address which means that it is intended for a single recipient.
 If the first bit is 1 then the address indicates a group address.

 Messages being sent to a single device use a unicast or individual address.
 It is important that each device on a network has a unique Ethernet address so that frames get sent to the correct device.
 To ensure this, all ethernet hardware is assigned a globally unique MAC address for each interface by the manufacturer.

-Consequently, MAC addresses are also called burned in addresses (BIA).
+Consequently, MAC addresses are also called burned-in addresses (BIA).

-Some operating systems, or software make it possibly to alter the MAC address of a given interface.
+Some operating systems, or software make it possible to alter the MAC address of a given interface.
 This can be done for privacy reasons, network requirements (for example, networking with virtual machines) or for more nefarious purposes.

 Unicast addresses are formed of two equal parts: an Organizationally Unique Identifier for the manufacturer and an interface specific identifier.